Moving to Spain from the UK in 2026 requires careful planning, especially after Brexit changed the rules for British citizens.

 - Company Validity: The foreign company employing the applicant or contracting the freelancer must have been operational for at least one year prior to the application date.

-The financial threshold for the DNV in 2025 is calculated at roughly double Spain’s minimum wage.
-This financial independence must be proven through official documentation, including bank statements, payslips/invoices, and employment contracts.
+The DNV financial threshold for 2026 equals roughly double Spain’s minimum wage.
+Applicants must prove this financial independence through official documentation, including bank statements, payslips, invoices, and employment contracts.

 | Applicant Status | Minimum Monthly Income (€) | Annual Equivalent (€) |